rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 }
 ```

-Now let's look at the steps involved to program the tracker:
+**Now let's look at the steps involved to program the tracker:**

-### Sync Notecard with a Cloud Project
+### Step 1: Assign Notecard to a Cloud Project

-Data sent from the Notecard is routed through [Notehub.io](https://notehub.io/) (a cloud service provided by Blues Wireless).
+Data sent from the Notecard is securely routed through [Notehub.io](https://notehub.io/?utm_source=hackster&utm_medium=web&utm_content=globaltracker) (a cloud service provided by Blues Wireless).
 More on Notehub in the next section, but my first config step was to issue a command to the Notecard to tell it which Notehub project it should to connect to:

 ```
 {